 - A. This Grievance Procedure is provided for the orderly and efficient disposition of grievances.
-A grievance is any dispute involving the interpretation or application of this MOU or relating to working conditions imposed by the City Attorney or his or her designee, except that this Grievance Procedure does not apply to employment terminations.
-This Grievance Procedure in no way limits the management rights of the City Attorney as expressed in Article 10 of this MOU, nor does it change the fact that the City Attorney reserves the right, in his or her sole and absolute discretion, to discipline, demote, terminate, or alter the employment relationship with any employee in accordance with Articles 15 and 26 of this MOU. - B. The Parties recognize that City has other complaint procedures.
-This Grievance Procedure is not intended to limit or prohibit an employee from filing a complaint under any other City policy that is applicable to that employee, nor does it prohibit an employee from filing a complaint in an administrative agency or a court of law, once the employee has exhausted this grievance procedure with respect to violations of this MOU.
+A grievance is as defined below, except that this Grievance Procedure does not apply to employment termination.
+This Grievance Procedure in no way limits the City Attorney's management rights as expressed in Article 10 of this MOU, nor does it change the fact that the City Attorney has the sole and absolute discretion to discipline, demote, terminate, or alter the employment relationship with any employee in accordance with Articles 15 and 26 of this MOU. - B. The Parties recognize that City has other complaint procedures.
+This Grievance Procedure is not intended to limit or prohibit an employee from filing a complaint under any other City policy that is applicable to that employee, nor does it prohibit an employee from filing a complaint with an administrative agency or a court of law, once the employee has exhausted this grievance procedure with respect to violations of this MOU.